matter-labs/zksync/docs/swift-exits.md

 ## Structure

 Main components:
-- `SwiftExits` contract - contains the main methods that are responsible for the operation of the entire swift exits system, the processing of transaction, as well as for the storage of validators tokens.
+- `Governance` contract - contains the list of validators with their tokens, starts the process of SwiftExits operation.
+Validates aggregated signature, transfers/recieves tokens to/from `SwiftExits` contract (consummating fees to honest validators).
-- `Rollup` contract - the main rollup contract, it processes withdraw operations, for swift exits it repays to `SwiftExits` contract
+- `SwiftExits` contract - contains the list of **SwiftExits** requests.
+Validates their states, depending on corresponding withdraw operations on `Rollup` contract.
+Borrows token from `Compound` contract for validators supplied tokens and sends them to request recipient.
+Repays tokens recieved from `Rollup` contract to `Compound` contract and validators on `Governance` contract.
-- `BlsVerifier` library - the library for verifying BLS signatures over BN256 curve
+- `Rollup` contract - the main rollup contract, validates the signature of user-owner of the request.
+Freezes specified amount of tokens for recipient.
+On block verification defrosts this tokens.
+If request was successful - sends specifiend amount of tokens to `SwiftExits` contract to complete `SwiftExits` request.
-- `Compound` contract - money market, allowes validatorss to borrow Ethereum assets for providing swift exit operation
+- `Compound` contract - money market, allowes validators to borrow Ethereum assets for providing swift exit operation

 ## Swift exit algorithm